Sunday 21 Nov 1993

 "What is going on here?"
 He asked, sending shivers up the student's spines.

 "Draco was just asking James a question when James punched him so hard a tooth came out."
 Goyle explained, not willing to meet Snape's eyes.
 Snape glared at James, his eyes catching the swelling of his hand and the contrast of blood around his knuckles against the darkening flesh.
 He looked down at Draco, still on the floor, his sobbing reduced to a whimper.
-He was still hold his jaw.
+He was still holding his jaw.

 "It seems you have dislocated young Mister Malfoy's jaw.
 Have you anything to say in your defense Mister Lupin?"